SU_A_08

 [r] Yes.

-[i] Did you travel by plane from Turkey to Belgium?
+[i] Did you travel from Turkey to Belgium by plane?

 [r] Yes, by plane.

-[i] So there were no problems or difficulties during the trip, right?
+[i] So there were no problems or difficulties during the journey, right?

 [r] No problems.

-[i] Did you migrate with your mother and your brothers or alone?
+[i] Did you migrate with your mother and brothers or alone?

 [r] We were all together.

-[i] When you arrived, did you arrive at the airport of Brussels or Antwerp?
+[i] When you arrived, did you arrive at Brussels or Antwerp airport?

 [r] Charleroi!